Haridwar day tour

 On the north-side of the canal, between Har Ki Pauri and the Upper Road, is multi-colored Bara Bazaar.
 Along with the spiritual paraphernalia or prasaad (foodstuff offered to the gods, photos of the deities, religious pamphlets etc) are scores of tiny stalls crammed along both sides of bazaar selling an variety of goods including shawls, brassware, glass bangles, wooden whistles, bamboo canes and can baskets.

 Ganga Aarti is the main event performed at har ki pauri every evening.
 Ganga Aarti means offering prayer to River Ganges, which is an ancient Hindu ritual offered to Gods.
 Every evening devotee gathers here for Ganga Aarti filled with holy song, prayer and oil lamps are also offered to the river Ganges make you feel incredible sense of divine.
 The essence of the aarti ceremony is that all day long God offers us light, the light of the sun, the light of life, and the light of His (Her) blessings.
 Aarti is a time when we say, Thank You, and we offer back the light of our thanks, the light of our love and the light of our devotion.

 There are plenty significant religious spots to watch out for during Haridwar sightseeing tour such as Shantikunj, Bhimgoda Kund and Sapt Rishi Ashram.

-20:00 Hrs : After finishing the sightseeing of Haridwar, come back to hotel for overnight stay.
+After finishing Haridwar day trip, come back to hotel for overnight stay.